at-kevinlau/galaxy-sample-games/README.md

 TODO:
 * Implement API usage into all sample games
 * Remove some extra modules from the copy/pasted galaxy-api server
-* Install some of the libraries globally and remove them from here
+* Remove some of the libraries (and require installing them globally on a local machine instead)